RPGroup-PBoC/mscl_survival/doc/supplemental_information_C_survival_classification.md

 | Dead-On-Arrival | 184 | 185 |
 | No Call | 2 | 1 |
 | Survival | 5 | 5 |
 : Comparison of morphology-based and dye-based survival classification.
-One cell was identified as a "No Call" in propidium iodide due to absence of propidium iodide staining despite extensive necrotic death
+One cell was identified as a "No Call" in propidium iodide due to absence of propidium iodide staining despite extensive necrosis.